sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>google-roboto-slab-fonts</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Google Roboto Slab fonts
+Short desc    : Google Roboto Slab fonts
 URL          : https://www.google.com/fonts/specimen/Roboto+Slab
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Roboto has a dual nature.
+Descript     : Roboto has a dual nature.
 It has a mechanical skeleton and the forms are
              : largely geometric.
 At the same time, the font features friendly and open
              : curves.
 While some grotesks distort their letterforms to force a rigid
              : rhythm, Roboto doesn't compromise, allowing letters to be settled into